Icewater1402/Financial-Analysis/README.md

 *

 # Known Errors
-*
+* This program accepts CSV files from Chase ONLY (for now)

 # Build Instructions
-* N/A
+* python3 main.py
+* Select your CSV file from Chase

 # How it Works
 * Run the program
-* Type the path of the CSV you wish to analyze
+* Select the CSV you would like to analyze
 * Use the terminal to choose which information you would like to view
 * Divide by month and categorize between paycheck, living expenses, gas, grocery, other